Random Acts of Kindness … Creating a Daily Habit

-Helped Made the kids make holiday cards with a small gift cards for everyone at school: school nurse, secretary, classroom aids, school librarian, specialist teachers, teachers and principal.
-We were excited to gift their teachers inscribed copies of Grace Lin’s lastest book Starry River of the Sky from the author event we went to.
+Helped Made the kids make holiday cards with small gift cards for everyone at school: school nurse, secretary, classroom aids, school librarian, specialist teachers, teachers and principal.
+We were excited to gift their teachers inscribed copies of Grace Lin’s latest book Starry River of the Sky from the author event we went to.
 Should have gotten them inscribed copies of Wonder too from the R. J. Palacio event but forgot to get them a copy.

 10) Helped my oldest bake cookies for her school party tomorrow without complaining because I had forgotten she needed cookies until 5:30 that night.
 Luckily, we had everything at home to bake chocolate chip cookies.

 11) Donated to the firemen at the mall on the crazy crowded last weekend before Christmas.
 They stood in the long car lines with firemen’s boots collecting for Muscular Dystrophy.
 Even a fireman’s young daughter helped out.
 I gave it to her.

 12) Cheered for the opposing indoor soccer team when they scored and made great saves at goal.
 When any team is outmatched, they deserve support for fighting hard.
 I’ve been on both sides — when my kid’s team is dominating and when they are getting clobbered.

 There’s nothing worse than watching your child’s team get clobbered while the parents of the other team cheer for every goal they make.
 Sometimes at tournaments or holiday weekends, the teams are just not evenly matched.

 13)Recycled a month’s worth of plastic grocery bags.